The world is becoming a smaller and smaller place as advances in technology grow stronger.

 No one wants burnout – it is precisely why holidays exist in companies but by mixing work and play I am performing better and as an entrepreneur, this approach is worth it!!

-Being my own boss, being in charge of my own earnings and working whilst on holiday add up to better perks and higher earnings, which allow me to go on holiday in the first place and allow me opportunities to strive in my career.
+Being my own boss, being in charge of my own earnings and working on the IFS market whilst on holiday adds up to better perks and higher earnings, which allow me to go on holiday in the first place and allow me opportunities to strive in my career.

 Thanks for reading and it would be great to hear your thoughts on the subject.